 Many shareholder proposals are worthy goals and causes – increase corporate diversity, improve communities and the environment, among others.
 But when did shareholders, who may simply want to invest for their retirement, their health savings, or their children’s education, begin to care so much about whether or not a company reduced their carbon footprint or increased their board’s diversity to meet a quota?

-History of the Shareholder
+History of Shareholder Activists